 How do we use your information?

-- To issue ticket holders with tickets to events, including both purchased and complimentary tickets to musicians, artists, etc (please note we share ticket holders’ basic details with ticket platform The Ticket Booth in order to facilitate this).
+To issue ticket holders with tickets to events, including both purchased and complimentary tickets to musicians, artists, etc (please note we share ticket holders’ basic details with ticket platform One Stage Store in order to facilitate this).